Christmas-Missionary/20_seconds_2024/README.md

 # What is this?

-This is a game I made for the 20 Second Game Jam 2024, uploaded to itch.io https://christmas-missionary.itch.io/[whatever the title will be]
+This is a game I made for the 20 Second Game Jam 2024.
+It will be uploaded to itch.io soon.

 # How to run a Godot project
 1. Download the .zip file